 Go ahead and enter that literary competition you have kept your eye on for a while now.
 It’s definitely a great opportunity, so grab it with both hands.

-Create promo videos for your website or social media, and share them with your audience.
+Create promo videos for your self-published books or book sales, and share them with your readers on your website and social media.
 Video marketing has many benefits and variations: your promo video might be a book or character introduction, kinetic typography video with quotes, explainers, and more.
-After all, the sky's the limit.
+After all, the sky’s the limit.

 If you don’t have software to create your promo videos with, you can do it online, using Renderforest video maker.

 It’s not easy to get the press to notice you and write about your story unless you succeed in something huge.
 However, you can aim for the local press and community.
 Pitch the local radio stations and newspapers a story about your upcoming book, to get them hooked.
-Find relevant blogs and try guest blogging, take part in book fairs, festivals, and other book-ish events to give a push to your new book.
+Find relevant blogs and try guest blogging, send a press release to your local papers, take part in book fairs, festivals, and other book-ish events to give a push to your new book.

 Don’t be shy to introduce the work you’ve done, who knows, one day we might come across an article related to your book on a famous news website.